• Skip to primary navigation

 Love this solution for the bare wall above your flat screen TV!
 Art is on a ledge shelf so can be swapped in and out easily!

 Super simple but nice, right?!
-Looking from the side you can see how the pictures are nestled securely inside so there’s no chance of these babies falling on the TV:
+Looking from the side you can see how the pictures are nestled securely inside that front ledge so there’s no chance of these babies falling on the TV:

 Black ledge shelf for art so that you can easily swap it in and out!
 Link to ledge shelf in post!